 As previously noted in six signs of a data breach in progress, how you respond with speed to emerging issues within your security layers could cost millions of dollars.
 However, will the dollars dwindle as many believe ATMs to be archaic?

 CNN 2015 figures from the U.S. show how cash was used in 32% of all transactions, the highest of any payment method.
 Though the increase in online and mobile banking could alter the amount of cash needed within certain industries, the fact remains: detection and prevention of malware need to still exist.

 Meet FFIEC Requirements and Stay Secure

 Today’s IT networks are not solely comprised of a few servers, but rather a complex web of systems, applications, and devices that must function properly at all times.

 CimTrak is an integrity and compliance tool that helps financial institutions of all sizes ensure the confidentiality, integrity, and availability of critical IT systems and data.
-Based on cutting edge file integrity monitoring, CimTrak allows users to go beyond simply monitoring files for changes to ensuring the overall security of the entire IT environment.
+Based on cutting-edge file integrity monitoring, CimTrak allows users to go beyond simply monitoring files for changes to ensure the overall security of the entire IT environment.